Back to Blog

 If only I had a dollar every time I heard that line from people parroting it online, I’d get a free vacation every year.
 What determines your worth as a massage practitioner?
 What if I feel I’m worth $200 for a 60-minute session right out of massage school?
 Maybe I’ll charge $300 per session?
 Hey!
 I’m worth it, right?

 First things first.
 Look at what the market can afford in your area.
 This is why my earlier advice is to get the average of what Massage Therapists are charging in the area if you have no clue.
 From there, it’s all about location.
-Are you in small town USA?
+Are you in small-town USA?
 Are you smack dab in the middle of a larger city?
 What is the average income for people in your area?
-This all influences what people are willing to pay for your services initially.
+All of this influences what people are willing to pay for your services initially.
 Once you’re established and providing amazing results for your clients, then you have more leverage when raising your prices.

 Determining Your Worth

 This comes down to experience and the results you can give your clients.
-Results trumps experience.
+Results trump experience.
 I’ve received substandard massages from people who have 20+ years in the industry.
 If you’ve only been in your practice for a couple of years but give great results to clients, you are worth more as a practitioner.
-Experience is great for therapists who apply what they have learned over the years and keep getting better at what they do.
+Experience is great for therapists who apply what they have learned over the years and keep getting better at their work.
 Again, your worth is determined by the results you can give to your clients.

 Your local community also determines your worth.
-If you have a strong message through your advertising and become well-known in your community, people will think you are an authority in your specialization and be willing to pay what you ask.
+If you have a strong message in your advertising and become well-known in your community, people will see you as an authority in your specialization and be willing to pay what you ask.
 If your clients think you’re amazing, they will typically be your biggest supporters when you raise your rates.

 The Seven Reasons Why You Should Raise Your Rates